 - Susy Barry established Hanoi's first international-level recruitment and training consultancy.

-- Ted Callahan has been a trek, river, and mountain guide for years in Nepal, Chile, Argentina, Patagonia, Tibet, and China.
+- Ted Callahan has been a trekking, rafting, and mountain guide for years in Nepal, Chile, Argentina, Patagonia, Tibet, and China.

 MIDDLE EAST & CENTRAL ASIA

-- Carolyn McIntyre, former GeoEx Middle East and Asia lead, exchanged her desk for the open road.
+- Carolyn McIntyre, former GeoEx Middle East and Asia leader, exchanged her desk for the open road.

 - Sarah Timewell’s wanderlust was nurtured by a family of classic English adventurers.

-- Sylvie Franquet, who is also fluent in Arabic, has written voluminously on the Middle East.
+- Sylvie Franquet, who is fluent in Arabic, has written voluminously on the Middle East.